skad0d0/Masking-NewHope/README.md

 This project implements Masked NewHope KEM, a cryptographic scheme designed for secure key encapsulation mechanisms (KEM).
 This repository includes the source code and tools to test the performance of the implementation.

 ## Features
-- Implementation of Masked NEWHOPE IND-CPA PKE
+- Implementation of Masked NewHope IND-CPA PKE
 - Implementation of Masked NewHope KEM decapsulation
 - Performance evaluation tools